Kyle Richards Addresses Lisa Vanderpump ‘RHOBH’ Feud: ‘The Ball Is In Her Court’

 “The other years I was invited, I received an invitation.
 I know she might have said that it’s a charity and you can just show up … but in the year’s past, we’ve been invited.
 I received an invitation, I went, I supported Vanderpump Dogs.
 But two cast members were invited and the others weren’t.
 So if you’re not invited, you don’t want to show up where you’re not invited, where you don’t think you’re going to be welcome, you know?”

-It is unclear what prompted the feud between Lisa Vanderpump and her RHOBH co-stars, but there have been rumors that the SUR owner’s husband, Ken Todd, and Kyle Richards got into a heated argument while filming the upcoming ninth season of the Bravo hit.
+It is unclear what prompted the feud between Lisa Vanderpump and her RHOBH co-stars, but there have been rumors that the SUR owner’s husband Ken Todd and Kyle Richards got into a heated argument while filming the upcoming ninth season of the Bravo hit.
 There have been other reports that one of the Housewives allegedly caught Vanderpump in a lie.

 Whatever the cause of the drama, Kyle Richards has been vocal about the fact that she just wants peace with her longtime friend and co-star.
 Richards has also gone on record as saying she doesn’t want to see Lisa Vanderpump walk away from the show ahead of its milestone 10th season, as previously shared by Inquisitr.

 Lisa Vanderpump has said very little about the ongoing drama with her Real Housewives of Beverly Hills castmates.
-During a recent appearance on CBS’ The Talk, Vanderpump acknowledged that she has had a difficult year in both her personal and work life and that “things got very complicated.”
+During a recent appearance on CBS’s The Talk, Vanderpump acknowledged that she has had a difficult year in both her personal and work life and that “things got very complicated.”

 Vanderpump also addressed her castmates’ decision not to attend her Vanderpump Dogs event.